 Data Source Entity Data and Indicators Labor Force Survey General Authority for Statistics Estimates of labor force, unemployed individuals, and key labor force indicators including the unemployment rate, the participation rate, and the employment-to-population ratio.
 Administrative records Ministry of Human resources and Social Development Government sector workers.
-General Organization of Social Participants on the job who are subject to social Insurances insurance laws and regulations in the private and government sector, and those who stop participating in social insurance in the quarter according to gender, nationality, and reason for stoppage.
-National Information Center (NIC) Domestic workers.
+General Organization of Social Insurances Participants on the job who are subject to social insurance laws and regulations in the private and government sector, and those who stop participating in social insurance in the quarter according to gender, nationality, and reason for stoppage.
+National Information Center (NIC) Domestic workers for non-Saudis

-2.3.
-Terminologies and concepts of labor market statistics
+2.3 Terminologies and concepts of labor market statistics

-2.3.1.
-Terminologies and concepts of the Labor Force Survey (First source of labor market statistics)
+2.3.1 Terminologies and concepts of the Labor Force Survey (First source of Labor Market statistics)

-2.3.1.1.
-Survey statistical framework
+2.3.1.1 Survey statistical framework

-In Q4 2021, a sample redesign was introduced as part of a broader transformation of the LFS.
-The frame for the redesigned sample is the list of dwellings created via a comprehensive canvassing of dwellings in 2020 in preparation for the Census of Population originally planned for 2020.
-The canvassing was of all buildings, with designation of type, for example residential or business.
-The 2020 Census canvassing obtained the telephone number and ID number of the head of household of all occupied residential dwellings.
-The LFS frame consists of all residential dwellings at the time of the 2020 Census Canvassing, whether occupied, vacant or under construction.
-This frame is used for the Q2 2022 sample selection.
+In Q4 2022, a sample redesign was introduced as part of a broader transformation of the LFS.
+The frame for the redesigned sample is the list of dwellings created from the 2022 Census of Housing and Population.
+The telephone number and ID number of the head of household of all occupied residential dwellings were obtained during the 2022 Census of Population and Housing.
+The LFS frame consists of all residential dwellings at the time of the 2022 Census, whether occupied, vacant or under construction.
+This frame is used for the Q4 2022 LFS sample selection.

-2.3.1.2.
-Sample of Dwellings
+2.3.1.2 Sample of Dwellings

 A sample of dwellings was chosen from the frame.
-The sample was drawn from all dwellings, regardless of their status as occupied, vacant or under construction at the time of the 2020 Census Canvassing.
-Details of the sampling methodology as presented in section 2.11.
+The sample was drawn from all dwellings, regardless of their status as occupied, vacant or under construction at the time of the 2022 Census of Population and Housing.
+Details of the sampling methodology is presented in section 2.11.